Athletics at the 1968 Summer Olympics – Men's 200 metres

 The men's 200 metres event at the 1968 Summer Olympics was held in Mexico City, Mexico.
-The final was won by Tommie Smith in a time of 19.83, a new world record.
+The final was won by 0.23 seconds by Tommie Smith in a time of 19.83, a new world record.
 However, the race is perhaps best known for what happened during the medal ceremony – the Black Power salute of Smith and bronze medallist John Carlos.
 The background, consequences, and legacy of the salute carried forward into subsequent Olympics and is perhaps the single most memorable event from these Olympics.

 The event started on 15 October and finished on 16 October.
 There were 50 athletes from 37 nations competing.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 Smith's win was the second consecutive and 12th overall for the United States.
 Peter Norman's medal was the second for Australia in the men's 200 metres, after Stan Rowley's bronze 68 years earlier.

 Background

 This was the 15th appearance of the event, which was not held at the first Olympics in 1896 but has been on the program ever since.
 Three of the eight finalists from the 1964 Games returned: bronze medalist Edwin Roberts of Trinidad and Tobago, fourth-place finisher Harry Jerome of Canada, and fifth-place finisher (and 1960 gold medalist) Livio Berruti of Italy.

 Tommie Smith was the 1967 and 1968 AAU champion; John Carlos was the 1967 Pan American Games and 1968 U.S. Olympic trials winners (with a time that would have been a world record, but was not ratified because his shoes had too many spikes).
-The two were heavily favored, though had considered boycotting the Olympics to protest racial discrimination in the United States.
+The two were heavily favored, though had considered boycotting the Olympics to protest racial inequality in the United States.

 Barbados, British Honduras (Belize), the Dominican Republic, El Salvador, West Germany, Honduras, Nicaragua, Sudan, Tanzania, and the Virgin Islands each made their debut in the event.
 The United States made its 15th appearance, the only nation to have competed at each edition of the 200 metres to date.